Din Tai Fung: History

 Around 1970, tinned cooking oil became prevalent, and business diminished drastically.
-Heng Tai Fung's owner suggested that to survive, Yang and Lai convert half the shop to making and selling steamed buns (xiaolongbao).
-The buns grew so popular that the store stopped selling oil altogether and became a full-fledged restaurant in 1972.
-The original restaurant is on Xinyi Road in Taipei.
+Tang Yongchang, the immigrant owner of a Shanghainese restaurant and friend of Yang suggested that in order to survive, Yang should convert half the shop to making and selling xiaolongbao.
+The xiaolongbao were a common dish in Tang's native Shanghai, but rare in Taiwan.
+The xiaolongbao eventually grew so popular that Din Tai Fung stopped selling oil altogether and became a full-fledged restaurant in 1972.
+The original restaurant is on Xinyi Road in Taipei and the shop sign was a calligraphic work of the then Control Yuan president Yu Youren.